 - Explore the possibility of filing a third-party claim and personal injury lawsuit.

 If your injury was the result of a negligent third party in Colorado, you could be eligible to sue the person responsible for your accident without affecting your workers’ compensation claim.
 Visit our third-party claim page for more details.
-You can also call us at 303-792-5595 to speak with an attorney.
+You can also call our professional electrical injury attorneys at 303-792-5595 to speak about your case.

-If you’ve been injured on the job, don’t waste time wondering whether you should talk to an attorney.
+If you have been injured on the job, do not waste time wondering whether you should talk to an attorney.
 You should.
-And don’t make the mistake of trying to handle your workers’ compensation case by yourself.
+And do not make the mistake of trying to handle your workers’ compensation case by yourself.
 Burg Simpson offers a no-cost, no-obligation consultation to injured utility and electrical workers.
 If you decide to work with us, we work on a contingency-fee basis, which means we get paid only if we secure a settlement for you.
 You have nothing to lose and everything to gain.
-Call before time runs out.
+Call our electrocution injury lawyers before time runs out.